-Corn Casserole is one of the easiest side dishes you can serve during the holidays.
-Serve with or without cheese mixed in, either way this corn casserole recipe does not disappoint!
+This Easy Corn Casserole is one of the easiest side dishes you can serve with any meal using Jiffy corn muffin mix!
+With only 5 ingredients, serve with or without cheese mixed in.
+This corn casserole recipe does not disappoint!

-Corn Casserole is one of my favorite sides during the holidays or at potlucks during any time of the year.
-It is the easiest recipe to throw together and can be prepared with various ingredients mixed in.
+Corn Casserole is one of my favorite sides during the holidays or with any meal during any time of the year.
+It is the easiest side dish recipe to throw together and can be prepared with various ingredients mixed in.
 Me?
-I like it in its simplest form, with mainly cheese, corn and corn bread.
+I like it in its simplest form, with mainly cheese, corn and Jiffy corn muffin mix.
 Mmmm…mmmm…good!

 Some people like to top their corn casserole with cheese, but I like to stir it into the mix instead.
+You can also leave out the cheese altogether.
 It’s really just a preference thing, so you can decide.
 I just don’t like to cover up the yummy crackly corn bread with greasy looking melted cheese.
 But, hey, I’m not going to try and sway your opinion. 🙂

 - 1 (15 1/4 oz) can whole kernel corn, drained